Homotopy theory of curved operads and curved algebras

 \section{Bar and cobar constructions in the curved setting}

-In this section, we define a bar-cobar adjunction between the setting of complete augmented curved operads and complete altipotent infinitesimal cooperads.
-It doesn't strictly extend the classical constructions between augmented operads and conilpotent cooperads but the constructions are very close.
-More precisely, we define a functor \emph{bar} $\hB$ which associate a complete altipotent infinitesimal cooperad to an augmented curved complete operad and we define a functor \emph{cobar} $\hOm$ in the opposite direction.
+In this section, we define a bar-cobar adjunction between the categories of complete augmented curved operads with lax morphisms and complete altipotent cooperads with morphisms of complete gr-coaugmented cooperads.
+More precisely, we define a functor \emph{bar} $\hB$ which associates a complete altipotent cooperad to an augmented curved complete operad and we define a functor \emph{cobar} $\hOm$ in the opposite direction.
 We obtain an adjunction between the two functors

-It will result from this adjunction an $\sS$-cofibrant resolution of a curved operad.
-This $\sS$-cofibrant resolution seems uselessly big by means of the presence of a formal parameter $\vartheta$ which is not present in the classical cobar construction.
-It is in fact possible to provide a definition of a ``smaller" construction which does not involve the parameter $\vartheta$.
-However, we cannot use this smaller cobar functor in order to get an $\sS$-cofibrant resolution in the model category structure given in Appendix \ref{appendix: MCS on gr-dg objects}.
+We consider \emph{lax} morphisms between complete augmented curved operads for our cobar construction to be a functor.
+From this adjunction we will obtain an $\sS$-cofibrant resolution of a curved operad in the model category structure given in Appendix \ref{appendix: MCS on gr-dg objects}. \\

-We consider curved operads in the category $\Mm$ defined as the full subcategory of gr-flat object in $\compa(\Aa)$ and cooperads in the category $\Mm'$ defined as the full subcategory of gr-flat objects in $\Comp(\dg\Aa)$.
+We consider curved operads in the category $\Mm$ defined as the full subcategory of gr-flat objects in $\compa(\Aa)$ and cooperads in the category $\Mm'$ defined as the full subcategory of gr-flat objects in $\Comp(\dg\Aa)$.
 By Lemma \ref{lemma:gr-flat is monoidal subcat}, this ensures that the functor $\Gr$ is strong monoidal.